netcinematics/WILD_WEST_MEME/README.md

 # WILD_WILD_WEST_ETH

-An Englorious Satire Meme.
+MEME for educating public of crypto culture.

+Just some images I took, of my PC, in the moment, & wanna remember it.

+Then the Image were loaded from Phone to PC.

+Edited with Camtasia, to add new perspective, and humor.

 ## ... by SPAZEFALCON ...

-Just some images I took, of my PC, in the moment, & wanna remember it.

 Digital-Creator, Innovator, Mentor at ETHDENVER 2022, & super-pro dev.